noinoiexists/Bit-Flip-Cipher/README.md

 # Bit Flip Cipher

 Bit Flip Cipher is a simple cryptography tool that encrypts text using a key-derived SHA-256 hash with XOR bit flipping and gives a Base64 output.
 Since this is a symmetric cipher, decryption is performed using the same key that was used for encryption.
-This tool was created as a fun project for me to learn more about C and Linux.
+This tool was created as a fun project.

 **Latest Version**: 1.1.0